apache/couchdb-couch-dbupdates/README.md

 To get db events, do a GET to `/_db_updates` .

-You can pass an optional query parameter `feed`.
-The feed can be `longpoll` (default) for longpolling, `eventsource` for event stream or `continuous` for continuous feed.
+You can pass an optional query parameters:

+* `feed` The feed can be `longpoll` (default) for longpolling, `eventsource` for event stream or `continuous` for continuous feed.
+* `timeout`: timeout before the longpolling connection close or when the heartbeat is emitted.
+* `heartbeat`: true, or false. an empty line is emittend when the timeout occurs to maintain the connection active.

 ## Example of usage